RolandWarburton/knowledge/Linux/Future learning checklist.md

 # Things to learn still

 - [ ] What's Polkit?
 - [ ] QT vs GTK. configs, what uses these (openbox with which one, or both?)
-- [ ] MERN Vs LAMP.
-Pros of using MERN stack and its applications for my projects (folio site)
-  - [ ] What is a style loader
 - [ ] What is conky?
 - [ ] Docker
 - [ ] rsync